1 - API Keys

 -d @/path/to/schema.json

-If you are unfamiliar with creating the auth token please see Upload Run.
+If you are unfamiliar with generating an API Key, please see Upload Run.

 Import Tests